hudson155/kairo/limber-backend-framework/README.md

     Driver to interact with MongoDB, including automatic model/document mapping.
     Include this in implementation projects if they use MongoDB.
 * [`object-mapper`](/object-mapper):
-    Jackson object mapper implementation configured to use the data conversion module.
+    * Custom Jackson object mapper implementation.
+        It's configured with some default modules (e.g. Kotlin), default settings (e.g. ability to ignore unknown properties), and uses the `data-conversion` module for serialization/deserialization.
+        It should be used across Limber.
-    It's used by the root module, so implementation projects need not require it.
+    * It's used by the root module, so implementation projects need not require it.
 * [`reps`](/reps):
     * Contains base classes for application reps to inherit from.
         Reps are used in the API layer.